Legendary curler Kevin Martin returns to Brier as son’s coach

 The Alberta rink played well in a losing effort before dropping two more games Sunday.
 Bottcher finally got into the win column Monday afternoon with a 7-2 victory over New Brunswick’s Mike Kennedy.

-In other early games, Northern Ontario’s Brad Jacobs defeated Jamie Koe of the Northwest Territories 9-5, Quebec’s Jean-Michel Ménard beat Saskatchewan’s Adam Casey 8-3 and Morris edged Nova Scotia’s Jamie Murphy 4-3.
+In other early games, Northern Ontario’s Brad Jacobs defeated Jamie Koe of the Northwest Territories 9-5, Quebec’s Jean-Michel Menard beat Saskatchewan’s Adam Casey 8-3 and Morris edged Nova Scotia’s Jamie Murphy 4-3.

-Manitoba’s Mike McEwen and Canada’s Kevin Koe were the only unbeaten rinks at 3-0 entering Draw 7 on Monday night.
+Manitoba’s Mike McEwen remained unbeaten at 4-0 after a 10-6 victory over Bottcher in the evening draw.
+Jacobs (4-1) moved into second place with a 7-2 win over Howard.

+Gushue beat Casey 10-5 to move into a third-place tie with Kevin Koe, who dropped a 5-4 decision to Morris (3-2).
+Menard and Murphy were next at 2-2 after seven draws.

+Casey was 2-3, Kennedy and Howard were 1-3 and Bottcher was 1-4.
+Jamie Koe was the lone winless rink at 0-4.

 Martin said most of his coaching work is done before and after Bottcher’s team is on the ice.
-During the game, he’ll chart shots, take notes for the postgame debrief and check stones on other sheets.
+During the game, he’ll chart shots, take notes for the post-game debrief and check stones on other sheets.

 Karrick added his father has also helped take the team’s practice routine to a higher level.